neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Installation**

-DeepSparse support for LLMs is available on DeepSparse's nightly build on PyPi:
+DeepSparse support for LLMs is available on DeepSparse's nightly build on PyPI:

 ```bash
 pip install -U deepsparse-nightly[llm]